-- Organizing mental health records in an accessible directory format and using them when required.
+- Organize mental health records in an accessible directory format.

-- Spreading awareness of mental health and well-being among parents.
+- Spreads awareness of mental health and wellbeing among parents.

-- Providing consultations and support services to children with a learning disability.
+- Provides consultations and support services to children with a learning disability.

-The Be You continuum can trace and distinguish mild, moderate, and severe symptoms of mental illness, making it easy for professionals to plan the intervention strategies.
-It is a noble initiative of bringing together schools, childcare, medical services, and the mental health sector, with the unified aim to promote well-being and happiness among children.
+The Be You continuum can trace and distinguish mild, moderate, and severe symptoms of mental illness, making it easy for professionals to plan intervention strategies.
+It is a noble initiative bringing together schools, childcare, medical services, and the mental health sector, with the unified aim of promoting wellbeing and happiness among children.